WeCanCodeIT/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 ## Due: Monday 2/12/18 at 9:30AM
 ### [Submission Link](https://docs.google.com/forms/d/e/1FAIpQLScUEvl_ZgH_OgBu0zbg_WIvB6zBSkkXh7wfxqjv4LwLdBDxLg/viewform)

+## Overview
-So, you have some experience under your belt in the care and feeding of a virtual pet.
-It's time to share that with the community!
+As a junior developer, you are being tasked with developing an application to share your experience in the care and feeding of a virtual pet with the community.
+The application will simulate employees taking care of the pets in a shelter.

 ## Skills Required
+In order to deliver this application solution, you will need the following skills and knowledge.
 -  Loops
 -  Lists
 -  Methods
--  Intro to OOP
+-  Principles of OOP
 -  Defining Classes
 -  Creating Classes and Access Modifiers
 -  Inheritance and Polymorphism

-## Requirements
+## Tasks

+### Project Prerequisites

+After you have completed all coding and testing of your application, you will ensure the product owner has access to the application by ensuring the following:
+- [ ] Correct GitHub link is properly submitted.
+- [ ] GitHub repository created from correct folder and contains solution file.

+### Application Logic Requirements, Part 1

+During application development process, the following application logic requirements were identified.
 - [ ] Create a C# project in Visual Studio named `VPShelter`.
-- [ ] Create a GitHub repository also named `VPShelter` and set it up so that you can push your code there from your Visual Studio project.
-Do this *now*.
-It's the least fun part, so just get it out of the way.

 - Create the following classes:
-	- [ ] `VirtualPet`: You can start with your class from last week's assignment or create another.
+	- [ ] The application MUST contain a `VirtualPet` class (you can start with your class from last week's assignment or create another).
-	- [ ] A class that is derived and has `VirtualPet` as its base class.
+	- [ ] The application MUST contain a class that is derived and has `VirtualPet` as its base class.
-		- [ ] Fields/Properties for the type of pet and the pet's diet
+		- [ ] The derived class MUST contain Fields/Properties for the type of pet and the pet's diet.
-	- [ ] `VirtualPetShelter`: Homeless virtual pets need a place to stay.
+	- [ ] The application MUST contain a `VirtualPetShelter` class: Homeless virtual pets need a place to stay.
-		- [ ] Fields/Properties to store all of the pets and all of the employees
+		- [ ] The `VirtualPetShelter` class MUST contain Fields/Properties to store all of the pets and all of the employees.
-	- [ ] `Employee` base class.
+	- [ ] The application MUST contain an `Employee` base class.
-		- [ ] One property (perhaps EmployeeID)
+		- [ ] The `Employee` class MUST contain one property (e.g. EmployeeID).
-		- [ ] Two abstract methods
+		- [ ] The `Employee` class MUST contain two abstract methods.
-	- [ ] `Volunteer` class derived from `Employee`
+	- [ ] The application MUST contain a `Volunteer` class derived from `Employee`.
-		- [ ] An override method
+		- [ ] The `Volunteer` class MUST contain an override method.
-		- [ ] An additional property
+		- [ ] The `Volunteer` class MUST contain an additional property.
-		- [ ] A method for feeding all of the pets
+		- [ ] The `Volunteer` class MUST contain a method for feeding all of the pets.
-		- [ ] A method for giving water to all of the pets
+		- [ ] The `Volunteer` class MUST contain a method for giving water to all of the pets.
-	- [ ] `Manager` class derived from `Employee`
+	- [ ] The application MUST contain a `Manager` class derived from `Employee`.
-		- [ ] An override method
+		- [ ] The `Manager` class MUST contain an override method.
-		- [ ] An additional property
+		- [ ] The `Manager` class MUST contain an additional property.
-		- [ ] A method for adopting a pet
+		- [ ] The `Manager` class MUST contain a method for adopting a pet.
-- Your Program class will house your `Main` method, and be responsible for reading user input and writing output to the console.
+- [ ] The `Program` class MUST house your `Main` method, and be responsible for reading user input and writing output to the console.

-## Details

-We're going to create an application that simulates employees taking care of the pets in a shelter.

-Include a game loop in this project, too.
+- [ ] The application MUST also include a game loop in this project.
 It should prompt the user, then call the appropriate method(s) on any of the required classes.

+### User Interface Requirements, Part 1

+During application development process, the following user interface (UI) requirements were identified.

+#### Program class

+- The `Main` method MUST have a program that…
+	- [ ] asks for user input.
+	- [ ] writes output to the console.

+- Available user interface actions MUST include (at minimum)…
+	- [ ] `Volunteer` feeding all the pets
+	- [ ] `Volunteer` watering all the pets
+	- [ ] `Volunteer` or `Manager` playing with an individual pet
+	- [ ] `Manager` to coordinate adoption of a pet, which should display a list of pet names and descriptions, allowing a user to select one

-### NOTE:
+#### NOTE:

 The following examples are _GUIDELINES ONLY_, you can customize your user interface as you see fit as long as you meet all of the above requirements.

-### Example Employee Set Up
+#### Example Employee Set Up

 ```bash
 Welcome to Big Al's Virtual Pet Shelter.
 What employee type are you?
 1. Manager
 2. Volunteer
 ```
-### Example Interactions
+#### Example Interactions

 For volunteer: